 Alerts as Workflow Events

-Alerts in BetterCloud can be used to trigger and automate workflow actions across connectors.
+Alerts in BetterCloud can be used to trigger and automate workflow actions across integrations.
 When a configured alert is used as the WHEN event in a published workflow, triggers that cause the alert's threshold to be exceeded will also trigger the workflow to run and take its set actions.
 This combination allows you to dynamically manage security concerns, redundancies, and routine admin tasks across your organization.

 For more information, please see here: Using an Alert as a Workflow Event.

-Certain types of events are related to actions taken in a given Connector rather than the current state of a user, group, or file that has been synced into BetterCloud.
+Certain types of events are related to actions taken in a given Integration rather than the current state of a user, group, or file that has been synced into BetterCloud.
 Alerts based on these types of activity are referred to as “Activity-based Alerts”, and cover important security concerns like failed user logins and file downloads.
 All of these alerts require at least one condition in order to be enabled.
 Because of the increased quantity of data these event streams represent and the additional system load required to process them, Activity-based Alerts are only available on our Pro and Enterprise subscription levels.

 Activity-based Alerts now support windowing, which allows you to set a time period during which triggering events will occur.
 For example, if you want to be notified if there are more than five unsuccessful logins from a particular account over the course of an hour, you can use windowing to be alerted only on events exceeding that threshold within that span of time.
 For more information, check out our documentation on Windowing in Alerts.